 - How to refinance the loan into your child name

+What is Parent Plus Loan?The Parent Plus Loan is a loan that is issued for undergraduate or grad students to pay for their schools or colleges.
+The Parent PLUS Loan offers a fixed interest rate and flexible loan limits.
+Before parents borrow from the Parent PLUS Loan program, it is best if their child exhausts eligibility for Direct Loans first, since these student loans have lower interest rates and fees.
+You will have to fill the FAFSA form in order to check.
 Some parents borrow Parent PLUS Loans to make sure their children don’t take on too much student loan debt.
 But remember, nothing stops parents from helping their children with their student loan payments.
 Borrowing Direct Loans before Parent PLUS Loans will save the family money.

 How to apply for Parent Plus LoanTo obtain parent plus loan some of the guidelines are to be followed:

 - The same parent who will complete and sign the Master Promissory Note (MPN) should request the loan.

 Parents, not the student, must request the loan.

 - The same FSA ID that was used to sign the FAFSA must be used to request the loan.

 Credit Requirement for Parent plus LoansTo get a parent plus loan you have to meet the credit requirements set up by the lenders